Pathway to Sustainability

 One of the keys to succeeding long term impact is setting up both a physical and process driven infrastructure that supports human capacity development.
 TVL has made a significant financial investment in both physical and operational infrastructure over the past 7 years, reaching nearly $500,000 USD.

 When our local vocational training partner, TrainingSol and tech company SBTS Group came to us with the idea of developing a custom rural vocational training program geared towards the initial group of digital literacy participants we jumped at the opportunity to collaborate further.
 This project has potential to provide nationally recognized standard of training for rural people to become certified to work remotely.
 Participants that pass the course and successfully finish a 3 month internship will be certified to take paid outsourced work from Freetown and beyond.
 We are working towards developing a digitally skilled workforce that can perform all the functions as if they were in Freetown but without the need to migrate to the overcrowded city.
 This opportunity will provide jobs and a new set of skills for people living in the most underserved communities.
 It will discourage brain drain from the rural communities to the capital, Freetown and it will stimulate economy in the southern province.

 Leverage existing industry and resources

 Southern Sierra Leone is a very agriculturally rich part of the world.
-Most of the families in Golu survive purely off subsistence farming with little to no economic transactions.
-Farming in Golu is still done using primitive tools and traditional methods.
-We're exploring ways that technology can serve as a way to develop sales distribution channels for agriculture products from the southern province to the more populated cities in country and hopefully one day internationally.
+Most of the families in Baoma Chiefdom survive purely off subsistence farming with little to no economic transactions.
+Farming in Baoma Chiefdom is still done using primitive tools and traditional methods.
+We're exploring partnerships and blockchain technology as a way to develop sales distribution channels for agriculture products from the southern province to the more populated cities in country and one day internationally.